 |October 1||Spring Admission|

 Applicants may be considered after these deadlines based on availability.
 Preference will be given to applicants for full-time study.
-Contact the Department of Art for more information at (256) 782-5626 or Graduate Admissions at (256) 782-5348.
+Contact the Department of Art and Design for more information at (256) 782-5626 or Graduate Admissions at (256) 782-5348.
 Applications will be accepted on an on-going basis with the review process starting in mid-January.

 Application Materials Required for the MFA with a Major in Visual Communication Design